vikahlv/FreeTextATC/README.md

 ### 3. Apply Fuzzy Matching
 - Implement a fuzzy-string matching algorithm (e.g., Levenshtein distance or token set ratio).
 - For each free-text entry, calculate similarity scores to all entries in the reference dataset.
-- Retain the best match(es) based on a predefined similarity threshold.
+- Retain the best match(es) based on a predefined similarity threshold (0.5 Jaccard is the default).

-### 4. Manual Review and Rule-Based Refinement
+### 4. Rule-Based Refinement
 - Review low-confidence matches (below threshold) manually or flag them for clinician review.
 - Apply additional matching logic, such as:
   - Token reordering (e.g., "paracetamol 500 mg" vs. "500 mg paracetamol")